ArmoredTurtle/AT-Documentation/docs/afc-klipper-add-on/features.md

 gets below 500 grams.

-The goal of this is to enable the spooler for a small amount of time so that filament on the spool is loosened up some, then by the time your printer extrudes `mm_movement` amount(defaults to 150) the filament on your spool should just be getting taught before print assist activates again.
+The goal of this is to enable the spooler for a small amount of time so that filament on the spool is loosened up some, then by the time your printer extrudes `delta_movement` amount(defaults to 150) the filament on your spool should just be getting taught before print assist activates again.

 This feature can be turned off by adding `enable_assist: False` to your `[AFC_BoxTurtle Turtle_(n)]` or `[AFC]` or per `[AFC_Stepper]` config sections.